mattermost/mattermost-developer-documentation/site/content/contribute/server/dependencies.md

 ---
 title: "Dependencies"
-heading: "Managing Dependencies in Mattermost"
+heading: "Manage dependencies in Mattermost"
-description: "The Mattermost server uses go modules to manage dependencies.
+description: "The Mattermost Server uses go modules to manage dependencies.
 To manage dependencies you must have modules enabled."
 date: 2019-03-27T16:00:00-0700
 weight: 5
 ---